Coding-Doctor-Omar/eScrapeX/README.md

 7. You can then use Pandas or whichever data analysis tool you prefer to do your analysis!
 8. Throughout the scraping process, live progress and estimated live scraping speed in products/s is displayed.

-_Note: Make sure you have a good internet connection when using this scraper._
+_Note: Make sure you have a good internet connection when using this scraper.
+DO NOT delete the 'scrapings' subdirectory._

 # WARNINGS AND DISCLAIMERS